What Solar Energy Generator Can Power Your Own House In The Midwest?

 This includes:

-• Custom-sized solar panel installation
+• Professionally sized solar panel installation

-• Grid-tied or hybrid system setup
+• Hybrid or grid-tied inverter setup

 • Backup power capability